Aelto/surreal-simple-querybuilder/README.md

 ```

 # Examples
-A complete example can be found in the [`test.rs`](./src/test.rs) file.
+A complete example can be found in the [`tests project`](/tests/src/querybuilder.rs).
 For an explanation of what each component in the crate does, refer to the chapters below.
 ## The `model` macro
 The `model` macro allows you to quickly create structs (aka models) with fields
 that match the nodes of your database.